robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 }
 ```

-Actually that is all we need to do.
-But you might have noticed, that our project does not build successfully anymore because the `MainViewModel` can not get instanciated with the default constuctor anymore.
+Actually, that is all we need to do.
+But you might have noticed, that our project does not build successfully anymore because the `MainViewModel` can not get instantiated with the default constructor anymore.
 So we need to serve the mechanisms of Dependency Injection.

 ### 5.6 Play the Dependency Injection game
 Remember, that we created some dependencies, when creating our services.

 1. The `HttpConferenceService` needs an implementaion of `IHttpService`
-2. The `MainViewModel` needs an instance of `HttpConferenceService` which needs an implementaion of `IHttpService`
+2. The `MainViewModel` needs an instance of `HttpConferenceService` which needs an implementation of `IHttpService`

 To solve the first dependency, we should finally implement this `IHttpService` interface in our Xamarin.Forms project.
 So let's create a `FormsHttpService` class here.